All Episodes

 The days of sweeping this under the rug are over.

-We the survivors say no more.
+We, the survivors, say no more.

 I want to help create a world where survivors of sexual abuse and abuse of power can come forward safely.

-Not only by passing this bill, but by ensuring that those who stepped forward have legal support to face their abusers and see justice done.
+And I ask Congress to join me in that effort, not only by passing this bill, but by ensuring that those who step forward have legal support to face their abusers and see justice done.

 When Judge Berman gave Epstein survivors the chance to finally speak, the world listened.